sam-goodwin/eventual/docs/reference/0-service.md

 # Service

-A Service consists of an API, an Event Bus and Workflows.
+A Service consists of an API Gateway, an Event Bus and Workflows.
+It is the main building block of Eventual and is responsible for hosting your business logic and exposing it through an HTTP REST API.

 ![Service Architecture](./0-service.png)